AGC Georgia members and staff proudly support students seeking a construction management degree at the following institutions:

 More information about Student Chapters, typical activities they engage in on campus and with local AGC Chapters, student member benefits, steps on how to start a student chapter, a list of AGC student chapters across the U.S., and an AGC Student Chapter Officer’s Guide are available on AGC of America’s website at www.agc.org.

-AGC Georgia members interested in becoming more involved and volunteering your time with one or more of the four AGC student chapters are encouraged to contact Mike Dunham at email@example.com or 678.298.4120.
+AGC Georgia members interested in becoming more involved and volunteering your time with one or more of the three AGC student chapters are encouraged to contact Mike Dunham at email@example.com or 678.298.4120.

 Student Chapter Member Benefit Information